 Grupo Experiencias has other theme parks as well, which include ziplines and lazy rivers, water parks, cultural shows, and more.

-One of Mexico's largest islands (and by far its most famous), Cozumel is a must-see attraction in Mexico.
+3. Dive or Snorkel Cozumel's Teeming WatersOne of Mexico's largest islands (and by far its most famous), Cozumel is a must-see attraction in Mexico.
 The Caribbean island sits just off the coast of Playa del Carmen and is one of the biggest cruise ports in the country.

 It's known for its sugary, powder-soft sand; crystal-clear, turquoise water; and, most notably, for its diving and fishing, which is among the very best in the world.

-legendary among divers for this reef system, which is a part of the Mesoamerican reef system, second in the world in size to Australia's Great Barrier Reef.
+The warm waters around Cozumel are teeming with sea life.
+The destination is legendary among divers for this reef system, which is a part of the Mesoamerican reef system, second in the world in size to Australia's Great Barrier Reef.
 The reef is protected by the Cozumel Reefs National Marine Park and is home to more than 26 coral species and more than 500 species of fish.

-fishing in Cozumel.
+If you'd rather frolic with fish above the water, summer is the best time of year for fishing in Cozumel.
 Sailfish, marlin, mahi-mahi, and tuna flock to the warmer waters.
 Within a couple of minutes of the marina, the shoreline plummets about two miles deep, making it a prime gathering point for big game fish.

-tourist attractions to offer its own type of vacation.
+The island is popular for cruisers and day-trippers but has plenty of hotels, resorts, restaurants, and tourist attractions to offer its own type of vacation.
 There's even an international airport on the island.

 Only half of Cozumel is open to visitors, while the other half is protected as a natural preserve.
 The western coast has the most popular beaches and hotels, while the eastern Caribbean-facing side has wilder, untamed beaches and more off-the-beaten-path hideaways.

-From the Baja Peninsula all the way down to the beaches of southern Oaxaca, Mexico's Pacific Coast is a veritable aquatic playground for surfers of all levels.
+4. Surf the Pacific CoastFrom the Baja Peninsula all the way down to the beaches of southern Oaxaca, Mexico's Pacific Coast is a veritable aquatic playground for surfers of all levels.
 From big name surf competitions to secret coves with gentle lapping waves, everyone from the international pros to the extreme beginners will be able to catch a perfect wave along Mexico's Pacific Coast.

-Baja Peninsula has been a favorite surf spot for world travelers chasing that endless summer for decades.
+The Baja Peninsula has been a favorite surf spot for world travelers chasing that endless summer for decades.
 Spots like Ensenada and Todos Santos are legendary.
 But it is far from over at the end of the peninsula.

-in the state of Sinaloa, Punta Mita along the coast of Nayarit, Troncones in Guerrero, and the area around Puerto Escondido in Oaxaca are other A-list Mexican surf breaks worth diving into.
+Mazatlan in the state of Sinaloa, Punta Mita along the coast of Nayarit, Troncones in Guerrero, and the area around Puerto Escondido in Oaxaca are other A-list Mexican surf breaks worth diving into.
 In fact, just off the coast of Puerto Escondido is the world-famous Mexican Pipeline, which is one of the top places to surf on the planet.

-Mexico may be a predominantly Catholic country, but its spirituality is rooted in ancient practices.
+5. Tap Your Spiritual SideMexico may be a predominantly Catholic country, but its spirituality is rooted in ancient practices.
 A deep history of shamanism is prevalent in many different indigenous groups across Mexico, from the Mayans of the Yucatan Peninsula to the Huichol in the central Northwest in the Sierra Madre Occidental Mountains.

+Today, many travelers flock to Mexico for spiritual healing.
 San Cristobal de las Casas, for example, is a mountain town in the southern state of Chiapas known for its mysticism.
 Here shamanism is alive and well among the Tzotzil people, an indigenous Maya people who occupy the highlands.
 Visitors come from all over the world for workshops in meditation and yoga.

-temazcal ceremony.
+One of the most popular healing rituals in Mexico is the temazcal ceremony.
 The ceremony involves a sweat lodge, combined with a sacred ritual, that leaves participants feeling cleansed - emotionally, physically, and mentally.
 The 1,000-year-old ceremony includes a spiritual guide, who takes participants on a healing journey within the sweat lodge, combined with songs, chanting, and prayer.
 Those who participate in temazcal have reported clearer skin, increased blood flow, and relief of stress.

-Marking the point where the Gulf of California meets the Pacific Ocean, El Arco de Cabo San Lucas is the most recognizable landmark on the Baja Peninsula.
+6. Take a Boat Trip to El Arco de Cabo San LucasMarking the point where the Gulf of California meets the Pacific Ocean, El Arco de Cabo San Lucas is the most recognizable landmark on the Baja Peninsula.

 The naturally formed stone archway is one of the most photographed spots in the world, and a must-see when vacationing in Mexico's luxury capital, Cabo San Lucas.
 On one side of the arch is the Playa del Amor (Lover's Beach), while the other side of the arch is home to Playa del Divorcio (Divorce Beach).